UniversityOfPeradeniya/HBFT/README.md

 # HBFT
-###A new Bredth First Traversal algorithm for large graphs
+###A new Bredth First Traversal variation for large graphs

 ## Introduction